Aegean Airlines: Business trends

 In 2009, Aegean Airlines carried 6.6 million passengers surpassing its then-rival Olympic Airlines (5.2 million passengers) for the first time.
 Losses were incurred 2010–2012, amidst the economic crisis for Greek tourism and the economy in general; passengers carried fell to 6.1 million, although the load factor increased to 74.3%.
-The group returned to profit in 2013, with further growth from 2014 with the takeover of Olympic Airways operations.
+The group returned to profit in 2013, with further growth from 2014 with the takeover of Olympic Air operations.

-Recent business trends for the group are shown below (for year ending 31 December; figures from 2014 onward include Olympic Airways):
+Recent business trends for the group are shown below (for year ending 31 December; figures from 2014 onward include Olympic Air):

 Destinations

 Codeshare agreements

 Aegean Airlines codeshares with the following airlines: